 July 10, 2016

 My grandparents are two of my biggest heroes.
-Darwin and Barbara were married in 1951 at the ripe age of 22, after Grandma moved to Texas to “chase him ’til he caught me”.
+Darwin and Barbara were married in 1951 at the ripe age of 22, after Grandma moved to Texas to “chase him ’til he caught me.”
 They raised their brood of 9 children in a charming mountain canyon home in Montana on 20 acres costing $600.
 They lived in a canvas tent and various stages of the house as Grandpa built it basically around them.
 To this day (65 years later) it is still their primary home in all its rustic charm.

-Fortunate enough to grow up within a couple miles of them, the meal I remember most was baked chicken, a big green salad (often from ingredients grown in their shaded garden, homemade wholewheat rolls, baked potatoes, all doused generously with Grandma’s homemade ranch dressing).
-Treats included homemade cookies (made with wholewheat and honey) or popcorn.
+Fortunate enough to grow up within a couple miles of them, the meal I remember most was baked chicken, a big green salad (often from ingredients grown in their shaded garden), homemade wholewheat rolls, baked potatoes, all doused generously with Grandma’s homemade ranch dressing.
+Treats included homemade cookies made with wholewheat and honey or popcorn.

 The older I get the more I marvel at their lifestyle and approach to life.
-And in a hectic day of technology and getting, I at least need to often remember what they are still teaching me even without words (they are not mute, they just don’t go around giving advice and promoting themselves.
+And in a hectic day of technology and getting, I at least need to often remember what they are still teaching me even without words.
+They are not mute, they just don’t go around giving advice and promoting themselves.

-1. They care very little about what people think of them or their possessions.
+- They care very little about what people think of them or their possessions.
 Strangers and bare acquaintances are all just a friend yet to be made, someone to swap stories with and be invited to our annual family reunion.
 You should’ve seen Grandpa talking with Billy, a buffalo hide tanner guy we met at Robber’s Roost outside Sheridan, Montana (pictured below).
 He really could’ve spent all day getting to know the character and he has that kind of energy for every one he sees.

-2. Their possessions never owned them and thus they were free to travel for entire summers, help family and friends, and have grand adventures.
+- Their possessions never owned them and thus they were free to travel for entire summers, help family and friends, and have grand adventures.
 They didn’t have to spend hours each week organizing their stuff, cataloging it, cleaning around it, buying more to complement their existing stuff, etc. ‘Nuff said.

 So…wherever you might be, take a look around and see if you need to redefine what “wealth” means to you and how rich your life might be by cutting back.
-And if you want to pick up playing the accordion, I bet Grandma would still teach you, staying gumptiously* one lesson ahead of you the whole time:)
+And if you want to pick up playing the accordion, I bet Grandma would still teach you, staying gumptiously* one lesson ahead of you the whole time.

 *Not a word, per spellcheck.
 But it fits and I like it and I shall thus use it.